Dynasty Fantasy Football

 9

-Dallas commits to the run each offseason regardless of results.
-Judkins lands as part of a committee but with Ezekiel Elliott era volume patterns suggesting one back tends to emerge.
+A compact, powerful runner from Alabama with elite contact balance and receiving ability out of the backfield.
+He lands as part of a committee but his pass-catching profile gives him a path to immediate PPR relevance.
 Monitor the first two preseason games — he will separate himself if given the opportunity.

 10